Robert Kubica

 Kubica returned to racing in September 2012, winning a minor rally in Italy.
 Kubica was named one of "The Men of the Year 2012" by Top Gear magazine for his return to auto racing.
-In 2013, he drove for Citroën in the European and World Rally-2 Championships.
+In 2013, he drove for Citroën in the European and WRC2 Championships.
 He went on to win the inaugural WRC-2 title, and moved to the WRC championship full-time in 2014, driving a Ford Fiesta RS WRC prepared by M-Sport.